magentabusiness/magentabusiness.github.io/_includes/docs/reference/snmp-api.md

 identifiers (OID).
 Each OID identifies a variable that can be read or set via SNMP.
 Agent takes information from the MIB and hands it over to the SNMP manager once a query has been made.
 SNMP manager is a system that has responsibility of communication with connected SNMP agents.
 SNMP manager queries agents, receives responses from agents and sets agent variables.
-ThingsBoard SNMP transport acts as a manager.
+IoT Hub SNMP transport acts as a manager.
 Relationship between a manager and an agent is based on messages and commands.
 Types of commands used by the transport are "GET" and "SET".
 Each SNMP message contains a protocol data unit (PDU).